mikaku/FiwixOS/README.md

 Once you have clone it you can add new packages or update them, then boot FiwixOS and mount the filesystem to build the packages with the script `makeall.sh`.

-This repository also includes the GNU Toolchain and the Newlib C library into the `toolchain/` directory.
-Use the script `make-toolchain.sh` to build the whole Toolchain.

 Building the media files